-One of the most important tasks any dog owner undertakes is training their new best friend.
+One of the most important tasks any new dog parent undertakes is training their new best friend.
 The task of transforming your lovable puppy into a very good boy can seem almost overwhelming, especially if you are a working pet parent.
 Crate training your dog can be a good place to start in the training process.

 Do I have to crate train my dog?

-Benefits of crate training
+The benefits of crate training your dog

 Are crates cruel to dogs?

 When used correctly, crates are not cruel to dogs.
 Like most tools, they have the potential to be cruel if used as punishment or if any force is employed.
 To use a crate correctly, you and your dog trainer will use positive reinforcement to give your dog positive associations with the crate, and ideally, teach them that the crate is a nice, safe and cozy place with pleasant things inside.

 Watch how to properly crate train using positive reinforcement, from trainer Grisha Stewart, MA, CPDT-KA, KPACTP: